LordArugula/CS230-Entrepreneurism-Ethics-Project/README.md

 Give core values of company answering questions: How do you want to be thought of?
 What are the details of the core values of the company?

 1.Leadership: To change the world you need a good leader to guide you.

 2.Freedom: It’s a very important aspect for people to perform.

 3.Innovation: You need to back up the unorthodox idea to be the best in the market.

 4.Quality: If you’re doing something we should do best.

 5.Respect: If you will respect your co-workers, you gonna get more successful.

 6.Customer Satisfaction: You need to do anything to make your client happy.

 ### B. Motivation
 Give an understanding of the desired company culture by answering: What do you love?
 What do you fear?
+We love to respect everyone’s opinion and no decision is made without everyone is on the same page.
+The policy of our company is to be transparent and help each other So that work can be completed super fast.
+Everyone has small tasks to complete which doesn’t put much pressure on any individual.
+The biggest fear is that everyone’s work is connected to each other, If someone didn’t complete their work on time the project will go on the back track.

 ### C. Summary
 Summarize in 6 words or less the company's culture